mos311063/MyPortfolio/README.md

 ## Tech Stack

   this project was coded using pure HTML5 and CSS3
-  - design : pastel design with flex and
+  - design : pastel design
+  - responsive : yes thank to flex and grid display, calc() , @media ;
   - it deployed : the site is store in github and deploy via netlify.
   - contact form : via Formspree API site.